with-watson/watson-services-pipeline-app/FRAMEWORK.md

 4. Bind it to your application.
 5. Re-stage the application.

+### Create a database in Cloudant

+1. From the IBM Cloud Console, select the Cloudant Service Instance you created for this application.
+2. Launch the tooling to open the Cloudant Dashboard.
+3. Create a new database called `pipeline-db`.

+This database is required to keep the pipeline state in.

 ### Create and bind Cloud Object Storage

+>Only required if you need Cloud Object Storage to process big files like audio or video

-CoS is a bit different than other services as it is account wide.
+CoS is a bit different than other services as it is account wide and part of IAM.
 If you don't have an instance of Cloud Object Storage already provisioned, do so now.

 Due to the application requiring HMAC credentials, the binding must be done from the command line.